sampsyo/cs6120/content/blog/2023-11-28-mlir/index.md

 ### Limitations

 MLIR is not a silver bullet and it does have its limitations.
 These limitations revolve around the idea that oftentimes there is a trade-off between expressiveness and performance.
 In certain instances, while MLIR offers a powerful framework for expressing complex transformations, it doesn't always directly reduce overall complexity.
 Instead, it might shift the intricacies to another layer or domain within the compilation process.
 The trade-offs between expressiveness and performance often constitute a crucial aspect in compiler design and optimization.
 While enhanced expressiveness within a compiler framework like MLIR allows developers to articulate intricate transformations and optimizations tailored to specific requirements, it might inadvertently introduce complexities that impact performance.
 This trade-off involves finding a delicate balance: the more expressive the framework, the greater the potential for sophisticated optimizations, but this might come at the cost of increased compilation time or overhead in the generated code.

----

-_John Rubio is a 2nd year MS student at Cornell University.
-He is interested in compilers, programming languages, and hardware._

-_Arjun Shah is a senior undergraduate at Cornell University.
-He is interested in working on compilers in industry._

-_Jiahan Xie is a 1st year MS student at Cornell University.
-He is interested in compilers and LLVM._